spf13/afero/README.md

 # Afero: The Universal Filesystem Abstraction for Go

-Afero is a powerful and extensible filesystem abstraction system for Go.
-It provides a single, unified API for interacting with diverse filesystems—including the local disk, memory, archives, and network storage.
+Afero is a filesystem abstraction library for Go that works as a drop-in replacement for the standard `os` package.
+Adopt it with minimal code changes, then swap any backend—local disk, in-memory, cloud, or archive—without touching your application logic.

-Afero acts as a drop-in replacement for the standard `os` package, enabling you to write modular code that is agnostic to the underlying storage, dramatically simplifies testing, and allows for sophisticated architectural patterns through filesystem composition.
+Two headline benefits: **testing becomes trivial** (replace the OS with a fast in-memory filesystem in one line, no disk cleanup required), and **your code stays portable** across any storage backend through a single `afero.Fs` interface.

 ## Why Afero?